johnzhang320/spring-boot-kafka-json-tumbling-hopping-window-aggregation-inventory/README.md

-   We already know tumbling window size are fixed and each time go forward fixed size of window length, it detects all events, here we need tumbling window  capture all rejected transaction events if the count >=10 within 20 seconds, therefore if  say rejected events 17 times but across two windows,  first event might start at middle of tumbling window, 8 seconds for example,  even the count =17 and the count <20,  the event count meets fraud alert condition, tumbling window would not capture the count and would not report fraud alert
+   We already know tumbling window size are fixed and each time go forward fixed size of window length, it detects all events, here we need tumbling window  capture all rejected transaction events if the count >=10 within 20 seconds, therefore if  say rejected events 17 times and send event once per second but, those event could across two tumbling windows,  first event might start near middle of tumbling window, say happend at 8 seconds after tumbling window started,  even the count =17 and the count <20,  the event count meets fraud alert condition, tumbling window would not capture the count and would not report fraud alert